 What is the least expensive type of fencing?

 Wire fencing is the cheapest, followed by chain link fencing, then wooden fencing.
 If you are willing to splurge, vinyl, aluminum, and wrought iron are more expensive options to consider.
 Wire fencing will not offer much privacy.
-Chain link fences can provide good security, but not much privacy.
+Chain link fences can provide good security but not much privacy.
 In order to add privacy, you would need to add filler materials or plant bushes or vines along the fence.

 If it is not against any height limits where you live, then yes.
 You’ll need to install supports from the ground up to the top of the additional trellis.
 For example, if the trellis is 4 feet tall, you’d need supports that are 10 feet tall.
 A professional fencing company can help you determine the regulations where you live and safely install an extension or trellis.

-Getting your own high end privacy fence
+Getting your own high-end privacy fence

 Whatever your reason for building or extending your fence, there are some basic rules to follow.
 Be sure to check with all local authorities regarding rules before you begin your project.
 Consider your willingness to tend to ongoing maintenance, as this will impact the materials you choose.
 If you have a relationship with your neighbors, reach out and let them weigh in.
 Take a stroll around your neighborhood and take some photos of other fences to inspire you.

 If you are ready to start your fencing project, contact the professional at Bravo Fencing Company.
-We’ve been in the business for nearly 20 years, and with us, you’re not simply shopping a product off the shelf.
-We work with you so you are buying the fence that is designed, formulated, and installed with thoughtfulness and detail.
+We’ve been in the business for nearly 20 years, and with us, you’re not simply shopping for a product off the shelf.
+We work with you, so you are buying the fence that is designed, formulated, and installed with thoughtfulness and detail.
 Reach out today!